 San Mateo County will be the site of significant growth in alternative fuel demand in the years to come.
 Cities and the County will be far more prepared for this increase if they consider in advance the impacts that a transition from fossil fuels to alternative fuels may have locally.
 The first step is to understand the current state of alternative fuels in California and San Mateo County: what are alternative fuels and how are they used in vehicles; what incentives are available for them; how are they currently regulated.
-The second step is for each government entity to consider the role it chooses to play in the integration of alternative fuel into the local vehicle mix.
-What policies and incentives should be offered to make alternative fuels more available and appealing?
+The second step is for each government entity to consider the role it chooses to play in the integration of alternative fuels more available and appealing?
 Third, it is necessary to assess the local influx of alternative fuels that is expected in the coming years based on regulatory models and state goals.
 With this knowledge, cities can develop siting and zoning plans to ensure sufficient coverage of each fuel.
 And last but not least, cities need to communicate these plans and this knowledge to residents, investors, and the community at large.